-From this page, you can access ongoing research which is being generated by the plethora of information held within the CCRA database.
+From this page, you can access past and ongoing research which is being generated by the plethora of information held within the CCRA database.
 The following is by no means an exhaustive list:

 Geometry – The internal geometry of crop circles is often inspiring, stunning and totally unexpected.